sharafu-sblsec/Exam-For-My-AnG3L/README.md

 # just need test on local..?
-# bulit in Flask
 install python flask, redis-server, python redisclient

 # if you have linux